 In September 2011, Eric Swalwell filed to run for Congress in California's 15th district.

-In 2012, Eric Swalwell advocated for repealing the No Child Left Behind Act, increasing education funding, decreasing defense funding, creating renewable energy jobs with federal stimulus money, and raising the Social Security payroll tax cap.
+In 2012, Eric Swalwell advocated for repealing the No Child Left Behind Act, increasing education funding while decreasing defense funding, creating renewable energy jobs, and raising the cap on the Social Security payroll tax.

 In 2012, Eric Swalwell was elected to the U.S. House of Representatives, defeating Pete Stark.

-In March 2013, Eric Swalwell led the writing of an open letter to the TSA administrator opposing a new policy that would allow passengers to bring knives onto airplanes.
+In March 2013, Eric Swalwell led the writing of an open letter opposing a TSA policy allowing passengers to bring knives onto airplanes.
+He also supports same-sex marriage and is pro-choice.

-On June 18, 2013, Eric Swalwell used his mobile phone to record a video of his vote against a bill and uploaded it to Vine.
+On June 18, 2013, Eric Swalwell used his mobile phone to record a video of his vote against a bill that would ban abortions after 20 weeks and uploaded it to Vine.

 On December 12, 2013, Eric Swalwell introduced the Philippines Charitable Giving Assistance Act into the House.

-In 2013, Eric Swalwell started serving as the U.S. representative from California's 15th congressional district, having previously represented the 15th district from 2013 to 2023.
+In 2013, Eric Swalwell started serving as the U.S. representative from California's 15th congressional district.

 On March 25, 2014, President Barack Obama signed the Philippines Charitable Giving Assistance Act into law.